Director, Oodgeroo Unit

 This policy provides the foundations for Aboriginal and Torres Strait Islander priorities, and actions articulated within QUT’s Blueprint, Aboriginal and Torres Strait Islander Action Plan, QUT Reconciliation Statement (A/8.3), and relevant teaching, learning, research, and employment policies, plans, and strategies.
 The annual report to Council on the Aboriginal and Torres Strait Islander Action Plan will monitor progress on the implementation of this policy.

-Indigenous Education, Research and Employment CommitteeThe Indigenous Education, Research and Employment Committee (IEREC) (A/8.2) is responsible for preparing, monitoring and reporting to the Vice-Chancellor on Aboriginal and Torres Strait Islander education and employment issues at the University.
+Indigenous Education, Research and Employment CommitteeThe Indigenous Education, Research and Employment Committee (IEREC) (A/8.2) is responsible for preparing, monitoring and reporting to the Vice-Chancellor and President on Aboriginal and Torres Strait Islander education and employment issues at the University.

 QUT Blueprint 4